 In November 2006, residents of the Town of Simsbury voted to preserve more than 300 acres of School property in perpetuity, with ratification of the arrangement in the Spring of 2007.
 This portion of land sits west of campus and the equestrian facility.

-In November 2014, in one of the largest acquisitions of open space by a Connecticut municipality, the Town of Simsbury will close on the purchase of this magnificent parcel of land, which will continue to be enjoyed by Walker's students and town residents for generations to come.
+In November 2014, in one of the largest acquisitions of open space by a Connecticut municipality, the Town of Simsbury closed on the purchase of this magnificent parcel of land, which will continue to be enjoyed by Walker's students and town residents for generations to come.